What a food broker does

 Registering as a food business

-As an FBO it is a legal requirement to register your business with your local authority 28 days before you intend to trade.
+As an FBO you have to register your business with your local authority 28 days before you intend to trade.

 If you are already trading and have not registered you need to do so as soon as possible.
 Registering your business is free of charge.